tobypullan/tobypullan.github.io/docs/_posts/2025-02-08-From-Micrograd-To-PyTorch.markdown

 ---
 ## Introduction

+In this post we will compare the PyTorch and Micrograd APIs, build a small neural network and train it using a small dataset.

+## A comparison to PyTorch

+## Creating a tiny dataset and writing the loss function

+## Collecting all the parameters of the neural net

+## Optimising the network manually

+## Summary of what we learned and how to go towards modern neural nets

+## How PyTorch implements tanh

+## Conclusion
 doing the same thing but in PyTorch: comparison 01:43:55 building out a neural net library (multi-layer perceptron) in micrograd 01:51:04 creating a tiny dataset, writing the loss function